-\end{enumerate} The states (iv) does not contribute to the thermodynamic limit and we do not consider them.
-The contributions from (i)(ii) and (iii) to the particle propagator are denoted, respectively, by $G^{\rm 0L}$, $G^{\rm 0R}$ and $G^{+1}$, the expressions of which are derived in the following subsections.
+\end{enumerate} The states (iv) do not contribute to the thermodynamic limit and we do not consider them.
+The contributions from (i), (ii) and (iii) to the particle propagator are denoted, respectively, by $G^{\rm (0L)}$, $G^{\rm (0R)}$ and $G^{(1)}$, expressions of which are derived in the following subsections.